srikanthashish/meditation-visuals/README.md

 # meditation-visuals
 This repository comprises R scripts for visualizing electroencephalogram (EEG) recordings acquired via the [BrainCo Inc. FocusCalm Headband](https://focuscalm.com/products/focuscalm-eeg-headband), a non-invasive neuroimaging device.
 EEG signals are sampled at a frequency of 1 Hz using the [NeuroMaker BCI Connect](https://bci-connect.neuromakerstem.com/) web application and saved in [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) file format.
-Files were renamed according to a unique naming convention which captures the date information, with the format YYYY-DD-MM for easy referencing.
+Files were renamed according to a unique naming convention which captures the date information, with the format YYYY-MM-DD for easy referencing.

 <tabcaption>